 This 4star, family Rovinj hotel, is designed with children in mind.
 The hotel features 280 rooms, almost all fitted with one or two extra beds, and the majority of them with interconnecting doors.
 So, they can accommodate families with children.

 The hotel offers full board formula with selected drinks free of charge during the meals in the restaurant.

-Indoor and outdoor swimming pools, children's playground, kids’ clubs, PlayStation room, and children's entertainment program, all keep children busy throughout the day.
+Indoor and outdoor swimming pools, children’s playgrounds, kids’ clubs, a PlayStation room, and a children’s entertainment program, all keep children busy throughout the day.